• ABS warning light on

 ABS System Issue

-ABS issues have been common in vehicles with complex electronic systems.
+ABS-related codes have been common in vehicles with electronic braking systems, especially as these systems age.

 Q: Can I drive with the C1198 code?